OfficialLeanHub/Discord-nitro-generator/README.md

 # Discord nitro generator
- Use with proxies for the most efficiency performance depends on your hardware 'Threads' you allow for the software
+ Use with proxies for the most efficiency, performance depends on your hardware 'Threads' you allow for the software